FormingWorlds/BScProjectAtmosphericEscape/README.md

 <b>giant_impacts_fractional_loss.py</b> contains the physics for global mass loss caused by giant impacts.
 An adiabatic atmosphere is used to model this.
 The outputs of this code are found in <b>Outputs/Global_mass_loss_data.csv</b>.
 It contains the mass lost in kg for the radius of the impactor (m), as well as for the ratio m_impactor/M_planet.
 It also contains atmospheric mass.

 <b>planetesimal_and_MLR.py</b> contains a lot of physics.
 It contains the radius thresholds: r_min, r_cap, r_gi.
 These functions are used to determine the needed size of the impactor. r_min is the minimum size an impactor needs to be to eject mass, r_gi is the size where global mass loss can happen, and r_cap is the radius at which the total cap mass is lost.
 The cap mass function is also given in this file, as well as the ejected mass for a single planetesimal.
-The ejected mass by one planetesimal impactor is given as output in <b>Outputs/Planetesimal_mass_loss_data.csv</b>, together with effective scale height, radius thresholds, cap mass, and atmospheric mass.
+The ejected mass by one planetesimal impactor is given as output in <b>Outputs/Planetesimal_mass_loss_data.csv</b>, together with radius thresholds, cap mass, and atmospheric mass.

 The mass loss rate (MLR) for a distribution of impactors is also calculated in <b>planetesimal_and_MLR.py</b>.
 MLR is compared to differential power law index q, and to total impactor mass per unit time M_pl.
 The outputs for these are given in csv-files, under Outputs/Mass_loss_rate_vs_q.csv and <b>Outputs/Mass_loss_rate_vs_M_pl.csv</b>.
 These files also contain cap mass and radius thresholds.